(Disclosure: Some of the links below may be affiliate links)

 The One-Fund Portfolio

 The only downside, in my opinion, is that you will likely have only foreign currency in your portfolio, probably in USD.
-If you are in the United States, then it is not a big deal.
+It is not a big deal if you are in the United States.
 You could also hedge against your home currency.
 But currency hedging does not make a lot of sense for long-term investing.

 Another one-fund portfolio is to hold the entire domestic market simply.
-I think it is worse than just holding the entire stock market, but it may be easier.
+It is worse than holding the entire stock market, but it may be easier.
 You will have no currency risk.
 And you should know better what you are investing in.
 But if the domestic stock market completely crashes, you may be able to withdraw for many years.
-Nevertheless, for the U.S., I think it is not such a bad idea to hold only the entire U.S. stock market.
+Nevertheless, it is not such a bad idea for a U.S. investor to hold only the entire U.S. stock market.